LaviniaStiliadou/sitCoM/README.md

-# bpmn-js Modeler + Properties Panel Example
+# bpmn-js Modeler with Situation Awareness

-This example uses [bpmn-js](https://github.com/bpmn-io/bpmn-js) and [bpmn-js-properties-panel](https://github.com/bpmn-io/bpmn-js-properties-panel).
 It implements a BPMN 2.0 modeler that allows you to edit execution related properties via a properties panel.

 ## How to start
 ```